 Once the Dissertation defense date has been established, JCPH will post an announcement to the Jefferson University communities.
 The presentation portion of the defense may be attended by other faculty, students, and invited guests.
 The oral presentation should last no more than 45 minutes and include an overview of the student's research, following the structure of the Dissertation.
 A 15-minute general audience question period follows the oral presentation.
-After the public oral presentation period, the student will meet privately with the Dissertation committee and respond to questions and comments.
-This process constitutes the oral defense of the Dissertation.
+After the public oral presentation period, the student will meet privately with the Dissertation.
 The student is responsible for distributing the Dissertation Final Defense form, found on the Handbooks & Forms section of the Student Resources page, to committee members and the chair will submit to the Program Director.